docluv/webpagetest-mongo-wrapper/README.md

 $ npm install
 ```

+### config.json ###

 Fill in config.json with API Key, server url, database url & sites you want to test

+API key - Key for your server, if your using webpagetest this can be aquired from Patrick Meenan <pmeenan@webpagetest.org>
+serverUrl - URL to request our tests from, default webpagetest.org
+databaseUrl - Where does your database live e.g. mongodb://localhost/speedTestResults
+Sites - Bundle of sites put down for us to loop over e.g.
+	"1" : "www.siteone.com",
+	"2" : "www.sitetwo.co.uk"

 ### If you are running locally ###